CarelessCourage/Moonbow/README.md

 </template>
 ```

 Postprocessing function to let you apply GLSL to all elements uniformly.
+Example with plain GLSL without dynamic uniforms
 ```vue
 <script setup>
 import { postProcessing } from '../composables/canvas'